Mike11199/weather-app-api/README.md

 -Sending an asynchronous JavaScript request using a REST API to OpenWeatherMap to request weather information for a specific location.  </br></br>
 -Installing npm to the project as a package manager to automatically install 3rd party packages and keep them up to date.  </br></br>
 -Using webpack as a module bundler to create a single script file in the dist folder.  </br></br>
+-Splitting webpack configurations into a development and production version which can be run with an npm script to make debugging possible in a dev server.</br></br>
 -Using a transpiler called Babel to be able to use keywords such as 'import' and 'require', and extra JavaScript features such as Sass instead of CSS.  </br></br>
 -Used npm task runner features to make some tasks such as running webpack and deploying to github pages subdirectory faster.  </br></br>